1. Home

 Incapacity: A guardianship for an alleged incapacitated person can be initiated by filing a Petition to Determine Capacity and a Petition to Appoint Guardian with the Clerk of the Circuit Court.
 The proposed guardian must be represented by an attorney.

 The alleged incapacitated person and next of kin will be served with a notice and a copy of the court order appointing an examining committee and setting a hearing.
 An attorney will be appointed to represent the alleged incapacitated at the hearing.
 Each member of the examining committee submits his/her report to the court after examining the alleged incapacitated person.
-At the hearing, the court will make a determination regarding the capacity of the alleged, and if necessary, appoint a guardian.
+At the hearing, the court will decide regarding the capacity of the alleged, and if necessary, appoint a guardian.

 Voluntary: A person may voluntarily petition the court for appointment of a guardian for his/her property when, though mentally competent, he/she is incapable of the care, custody, and management of his estate by reason of age or physical infirmity.
 A certificate of a licensed physician is required, stating that he has examined the individual and they are competent to understand the nature of the guardianship and his delegation of authority.